 Realising the potential of AI in drug discovery requires interdisciplinary researchers who have both a deep knowledge of basic biological principles and an understanding of advanced AI methodologies.
 Recognising that such people are scarce, Exscientia, MSD, Heptares and Queen Mary University of London have joined forces to train the next generation of AI Drug Discovery researchers.
 Together, with financial support from UKRI-BBSRC, we are providing a total of 21 PhD UK-based studentships.

 What We OfferThe AI for Drug Discovery Programme has 21 fully-funded studentship to offer over 3 cohorts of students.
 The studentship covers a stipend at the UKRI rate (currently £19,668), Home Tuition fees, and a budget for consumables/research related expenses.
-Awards are 4 years in duration (pro-rata for part-time students), and each will have a level of engagement with Industry, including a placement of at least 3 months in duration.
+Awards are 4 years in duration (pro-rata for part-time students), and each will have a level of engagement with Industry, including the opportunity to undertake a placement of at least 3 months in duration.

 What is special about this doctoral programme?
 Traditionally, PhD training involves developing a research project within a defined discipline or specialty area, working exclusively at an academic institution.
 What makes our AI for Drug Discovery (AIDD) doctoral training programme special is that students become part of our AIDD community, working at the interface of academia and industry.
 Novel features of our programme include: